Information Security & Privacy

 Incident Response and Recovery Plan

 If you suspect that this business has had a data breach, please notify us at firstname.lastname@example.org explaining why you think we were the source of the data breached.
-Our insurance carrier will be notified as soon as possible and they will handle the case once notified.

 All files are backed up regularly.